restatedev/documentation/docs/restate/managed_service.md

 ```bash
 curl -H "Authorization: Bearer $(cat /token)" https://yourcluster.dev.restate.cloud:9090/org.example.Greeter/MultiWord -H 'content-type: application/json' -d '{"name": "Pete"}'
 ```
+This endpoint is rate limited to 36000 requests per hour.

 ### Introspection (5432)
 A Restate introspection endpoint, which can be used as described in the